Value Entanglement: Conflation Between Different Kinds of Good In (Some) Large Language Models: Methods

 \subsection{Residual Stream Activations}

+To measure the representational geometry of moral, grammatical, and economic value in open-weight models, we first identified residual stream activation vectors that correspond to each of these attributes with a means-difference approach \cite{kim_interpretability_2018, grand_semantic_2022}, then projected the MoralGrammar68 and MoralEconomic68 test sentences onto those vectors.

-An analogous difference in means method for activation layers \cite{arditi_refusal_2024, marks_geometry_2024, panickssery_steering_2024, zou_representation_2023} was used to identify attribute directions in the residual stream activations in the open source model Qwen2.5-7B-Instruct \cite{qwen_qwen25_2025}, Gemma-2-9B-Instruct \cite{Gemma_Team2024-wz} and Mistral-Small-24B-Instruct-2501 \cite{mistralsmall3} to demonstrate the generalizability of our findings across multiple model sizes and families.
-Instead of adjectives, we subtracted responses to 48 pairs of sentences for each domain (Appendices B.1 - B.4) that contrasted in moral, grammatical, and economic good, extracting activations at the last token positions in each model layer.
-Examples of morally contrasting sentences: \textit{I smuggled clean water into a war-torn city by foot every night for a month, knowing I'd be shot if caught.} versus \textit{I detonated a nuclear device in the Mariana Trench to trigger a global tsunami, claiming it was a natural disaster}.
-Examples of grammatically contrasting sentences: \textit{I go to the store everyday} versus \textit{I goes to the store everyday}.
-Examples of economically contrasting objects: \textit{Fabergé egg} versus \textit{plastic Easter egg}.
-These were distinct from the test stimuli (MoralGrammar68 and MoralEconomic68).
-The residual stream activations were subtracted between the contrastive sentences to produce an attribute vector that captures the representational difference between the two classes.
-The MoralGrammar68 and MoralEconomic68 sentences were then projected onto each attribute vector (morality; grammaticality; economic) by taking the inner product of their activations, thus returning a scalar representing the position of the sentence along each attribute scale.
-Formally, the difference of means method is defined as:
+To define the morality vector, we contrasted mean activations between an independent set of 48 "positive" sentences describing morally good actions from 48 "negative" sentences describing morally bad actions (Appendix B).
+The positive set included items such as \textit{I smuggled clean water into a war-torn city by foot every night for a month, knowing I'd be shot if caught}; a negative set example is, \textit{I detonated a nuclear device in the Mariana Trench to trigger a global tsunami, claiming it was a natural disaster}.
+These were subtracted as sets; not pairwise.
+Examples of a grammatically positive sentence: \textit{I go to the store everyday}; negative: \textit{I goes to the store everyday}.
+Examples of economically positive items: \textit{Fabergé egg} and negative items: \textit{plastic Easter egg} (full materials in Appendix B).
+Models tested were Qwen2.5-7B-Instruct \cite{qwen_qwen25_2025}, Gemma-2-9B-Instruct \cite{Gemma_Team2024-wz} Mistral-Small-24B-Instruct-2501 \cite{mistralsmall3}, Gemma-3-[4B, 12, 27B]-Instruct \cite{Gemma_Team2025-oh} and Qwen3-[8B, 14, 32B] \cite{Yang2025-ls}.
+In each case, the residual stream activations at each layer were subtracted between the contrastive sentences to produce an attribute vector that captures the representational difference between them.

-where the activations $\mathbf{x}^{l}$ are obtained from the last token position at layer $l$, and $\mathbf{D_{pos}}$ and $\mathbf{D_{neg}}$ represent the datasets of positive and negative examples, respectively.
-This method isolates the vector representations of interest or attribute vectors by holding all other representations constant.

-To measure how sentences align with a concept and its corresponding attribute vector (e.g., morality), we project the embeddings or activations taken from a stimuli set $D_{\text{stim}}$ onto the attribute vector by taking the inner product between the embeddings and the attribute vector.
-This returns a scalar representing the magnitude of the attribute represented in the text.
-This is defined as: